d2l-ai/d2l-en/chapter_linear-regression/linear-regression-concise.md

 how many inputs go into this layer.
 Specifying input shapes is inconvenient and may require nontrivial calculations (such as in convolutional layers).
-Thus, for simplicity we will use such "lazy" layers whenever we can.
+Thus, for simplicity, we will use such "lazy" layers whenever we can.
 :end_tab: